Skip to main content

 1. Generate Unique External IDs: Use a combination of order ID and timestamp to ensure uniqueness

-2. Handle Expiration: Implement logic to create new payment links if the 15-minute window expires
+2. Handle Expiration: Implement logic to create new payment links if the 48-hour window expires

 3. Validate Amounts: Ensure amounts meet your account’s minimum payment threshold before calling the API